shanehahn/IOPro/README.md

 **IOPro** is a fully-integrated storage I/O profiler for Linux.
 IOPro traces storage I/O from application - system call - virtual file system – native file system - page cache - block layer - device driver.
 IOPro combines the storage I/O information from I/O layers by linking them with file information and physical address.
 User can start to log storage I/O information by using sysfs interface.
 All of collected traces are held in memory buffer temporally until logging process is finished.
 IOPro can track storage I/O information from all I/O layers without any data loss under 0.1% system overheads.
-IOPro can import the profiling results to the any database.
+IOPro can export the profiling results to the any database.
 IOPro can also visualize the profiling results with waveform.

 All information what IOPro collects are as following: